yanganto/ratatui-website/src/content/docs/recipes/apps/keybind.md

 crossterm-keybind constraints:

 - Only make additions to the enum to keep keybind config backward compatibility.

+keybind-rs constraints:

+- One keybind only trigger one enum type.

 It's also possible to use `crossterm-keybind-core` alone to achieve a similar approach with a different pattern.